 The MacRobert Trust

-The trustees support our employability work to support people into employment
+The Trustees support our employability work to train and mentor people in unemployment

 The Master Cutlers Company Charitable Trust

-The Company of Cutlers is a long-standing supporter of our aim to provide surplus food for many more hundreds of thousands of meals across Sheffield.
+The Company of Cutlers is a long-standing supporter of our aim to provide surplus food for many more hundreds of thousands of meals across Sheffield each year.

 The National Lottery Community Fund

 NLCF has been supporting us to help increase management capacity and the number of volunteers we support.
-This provides significantly higher volumes of food for charities.
+This in turn provides significantly higher volumes of food for charities.
 Click here to visit their website.

 Tesco Bags of Help